-A little confused?
-A little afraid?
-While there are some differences in the process south of the border, rest easy.
-Vista Properties is experienced in this process.
-Here is some general information about what is involved in real estate transactions in Mexico.
+If you are thinking about buying property in Mexico, you may fine yourelf a little confused, maybe even a little afraid.
+While there are some differences in the process of buying Mexican real estate, rest easy.
+Vista Properties is experienced and can help you navigate the process.
+Following is some general information about what is involved in real estate transactions in Mexico.

 Who is involved in real estate transactions in Mexico?